calvear93/nestjs-template/README.md

 -   **hotfix/\***: development
 -   **feature/\***: none

+## 🧿 Linting

+-   **eslint**: linter with TypeScript parser and some other additions.

+For correct interpretation of linters, is recommended to use [Visual Studio Code](https://code.visualstudio.com/) as IDE and install the plugins in .vscode folder at 'extensions.json', as well as use the config provided in 'settings.json'

-## Troubleshooting 🛠️
+## 🛠️ Troubleshooting

--   **I've some error with migrations, my migration or model doesn't update**:
+-   **I've some errors with migrations, my migrations or model doesn't get updated**:

-    You can remove your `dist` folder or enable `"deleteOutDir": false` in the file `nest-cli.json` for debug, 'cause hot-reload has some problems sometimes.
+    You can remove your `dist` folder or enable `"deleteOutDir": true` in the file `nest-cli.json` for debug, 'cause hot-reload has some problems sometimes.

--   **API doesn't works! locally gives me 404 not found**:
+-   **API doesn't works! locally gives me a 404 not found**:

-    Sometime (specially on WSL) ports get dirty, so you should change your debug port or restart your computer.
+    Sometimes (specially on WSL) system ports get dirty, so you should change your debug port or restart your computer.

-## Built with 🛠️
+## 🛠️ Built with

 -   [Express](https://expressjs.com/es/) - NodeJS HTTP framework
 -   [NestJS](https://nestjs.com/) - NodeJS framework